Bjorn-Strom/Holiday/article.md

 ### Backend

-The server needs to implement the interface defined in the shared file.
+The server needs to implement the API-interface defined in the shared file.
 And we can find that implementation in `Server.fs`

 ```fsharp